 On your stomach:

-Finally lay on your stomach if you sleep in that position.
-This is the most difficult (and most would say most unnatural) position to accomodate.
+Finally lie on your stomach if you sleep in that position.
+This is the most difficult (and most would say most unnatural) position to accommodate.
 Make sure you have a thinner pillow.
 In this position it is especially important to completely relax and quietly sense if you feel any areas of strain or if you feel an urge to tense up to support yourself.
 It would be a good idea to spend a little longer on a mattress if you sleep in this position to make sure your spine has completely relaxed.
 Pay particular attention to any hyperextension of the back here.
 Have your partner look very closely at your spinal alignment and pay attention to any areas that sink in too much or not enough to support the natural "S" shape of your spine when you are standing.